wikimedia/mediawiki-extensions-FileImporter/README.md

 # FileImporter extension

 This MediaWiki extension allows for the easy importing of a file from one site to another.
-The word site is chosen specifically here as there is no reason code can not be written allowing the importing of Files from sites that are not MediaWiki wikis.
+The word site is chosen specifically here as there is no reason code can not be written allowing the importing of files from sites that are not MediaWiki wikis.

 This extension has been created as part of the
 [2013 German Community Technical Wishlist](https://meta.wikimedia.org/wiki/WMDE_Technical_Wishes/Move_files_to_Commons)